• Home

 Screenshot of the Wave tax feature

-While both platforms have digestible dashboards, I found it a lot harder to locate features on QuickBooks than on Wave.
-Oftentimes features were tucked into a folder within a folder.
+While both platforms have digestible dashboards, I found it a bit harder to locate features on QuickBooks than on Wave.
+Often, features were tucked into a folder within a folder.
 I had to rely heavily on QuickBooks' search function to find many of its features, and there were even times I had to Google where to find the feature.
 Now, a good chunk of that is probably user error, but I shouldn't have to go digging to find my invoices.

 Screenshot of the QuickBooks dashbord